Should you wear a mask?

 I first started looking at this subject many years ago during the SARS, swine flu, and other similar outbreaks, primarily in China, Hong Kong and other places in the region.

 I do appreciate that Covid-19 is a new virus, but it is after all just another coronavirus, so what is relevant to one is clearly applicable to all.

 Also, my view has always been that the government and to an extent WHO policy was initially driven by shortage, and not by the health argument.

-It also appears to be likely, although many governments have not yet admitted it, that the virus can be airborne.
-Simple logic dictates that this is the only way that it could have spread like it has.
+It is also clear, although many governments have not yet admitted it, that the virus is airborne.
+Simple logic dictates that this is the only way that it could have spread as it has.
 If it was spread simply by coughing etc, and droplets landing on surfaces, there would not have been the massive rate of transmission and infection we have seen.

 Earlier this month an article in the BMJ reported that 239 scientists had signed an open letter appealing to the medical community and relevant national and international bodies to recognise the potential for the airborne spread of Covid-19.
 This concluded with the following.
 Controlling the pandemic is difficult when the fundamental science determining the response is misunderstood.
 Accepting the importance of airborne transmission may prove a crucial breakthrough and should not be delayed further.

 Although there are a number of other factors, many of the countries particularly in the Asia Pacific region that have seen far smaller infection rates advise and in many places were the first to mandate the wearing of masks, and people generally comply.
 If as we are constantly told in the UK that decisions are based upon science, how can their health care experts and scientific advisers be so different to ours?
 Ours are held up to be the best, but if they are that good, why in the UK are we seeing some of the highest per capita death rates in the world.